microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/troubleshooting-bot-framework-authentication.md

 *Note: This step requires the [Bot Framework Channel Emulator](/en-us/tools/bot-framework-emulator/).*

-*Note: This step also requires a tool to allow your bot to send an HTTP request back to the Bot Framework Emulator, running on your development machine. [ngrok.io](https://ngrok.io) offers an easy-to-use tool for routing messages from your bot back to the Emulator so they can be displayed.*
+*Note: This step also requires a tool to allow your bot to send an HTTP request back to the Bot Framework Emulator, running on your development machine. [ngrok.io](https://ngrok.io)\* offers an easy-to-use tool for routing messages from your bot back to the Emulator so they can be displayed. \*ngrok is not a Microsoft product.*

 Start by ensuring your bot is deployed according to the instructions in step 3, above.